Adelaide

 One honest answer.

-A single reflection prompt.
+A single question that changes each day.
+Keep your answers, or let them pass.
 Private, never shared, never analyzed.
-The act of naming what is true — right now, in your body, in this day — is itself the practice.
-Everything else follows from that.
+The act of naming what is true is itself the practice.

 The scene